SAP-samples/kyma-runtime-extension-samples/on-premise-docker-registry/README.md

 ## Takeaways

 - It is possible to have a setup to pull Docker images from the on-premise Docker registry for applications deployed on SAP BTP, Kyma runtime
-- Docker images are pulled using connectivity proxy and Cloud Connector.
+- Docker images are pulled using Connectivity Proxy and Cloud Connector.
 - The reverse proxy component must be installed from the customer side.
-This will adapt and forward the requests to the on-premise Docker registry using connectivity proxy.
+This will adapt and forward the requests to the on-premise Docker registry using Connectivity Proxy.
 - The reverse proxy can be an off-the-shelf component such as nginx or a custom implementation depending upon what APIs and behavior are supported by the on-premise Docker registry.